go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/nfpm.md

     # Priority.
     priority: extra

-    # Makes a meta package - an empty package that contains only supporting files and dependencies.
+    # Makes a meta package - an empty package that contains only supporting
+    # files and dependencies.
     # When set to `true`, the `builds` option is ignored.
     # Defaults to false.
     meta: true

+    # Changelog YAML file, see: https://github.com/goreleaser/chglog
+    #
+    # You can use goreleaser/chglog to create the changelog for your project,
+    # pass that changelog yaml file to GoReleaser,
+    # and it should in turn setup it accordingly for the given available
+    # formats (deb and rpm at the moment).
+    #
+    # Experimental.
+    # Default: empty.
+    # Since: v1.11.
+    changelog: ./foo.yml

     # Contents to add to the package.
     # GoReleaser will automatically add the binaries.
     contents:
       # Basic file that applies to all packagers
-      - src: path/to/local/foo
+      - src: path/to/foo
-        dst: /usr/local/bin/foo
+        dst: /usr/bin/foo

       # Simple config file
-      - src: path/to/local/foo.conf
+      - src: path/to/foo.conf
         dst: /etc/foo.conf
         type: config

       # Simple symlink.
       # Corresponds to `ln -s /sbin/foo /usr/local/bin/foo`
       - src: /sbin/foo
-        dst: /usr/local/bin/foo
+        dst: /usr/bin/foo
         type: "symlink"

-      # Corresponds to `%config(noreplace)` if the packager is rpm, otherwise it is just a config file
+      # Corresponds to `%config(noreplace)` if the packager is rpm, otherwise it
+      # is just a config file
       - src: path/to/local/bar.conf
         dst: /etc/bar.conf
         type: "config|noreplace"